 And the prophet came to the king of Israel and said to him, “Go, strengthen yourself; take note, and see what you should do, for in the spring of the year the king of Syria will come up against you.”
 I Kings 20:22

 Victory is sweet; it puts testimonies in our mouths, gives us security and confidence, and a sense of ‘having arrived’.
 However, at such times, people tend to lose ground because all their defenses are down.
 The rich fool felt he had all he wanted in life and so he decided to settle down to a lifetime of luxury, but he lost his life that night – he was lulled to sleep by his wealth.
 Same with Samson; he was lulled to sleep by his victories.
 Peter boasted of his undying commitment to Jesus, but not long afterward, he completely denied knowing Him.
 (See Luke 12:16-21, Judges 16:1-20, Matthew 26:31-35).

 Consequently, the times we feel most secure and confident in our accomplishments are the times we should be most alert.
 I Corinthians 10:12 says, “Therefore let him who thinks he stands take heed lest he falls.”

-Let’s not become spiritually lethargic or stop building our faith in the place of prayer, studying the Word or in fellowshipping with God because we have been victorious; rather, let’s remain steadfast in the faith so whenever the devil comes, he won’t be able to devour us, but, we will prevail against him.
-A champion is not one who won once; he is the one who has learnt the discipline of moving from victory to victory.
+Let’s not become spiritually lethargic or stop building our faith in the place of prayer, studying the Word, or in fellowshipping with God because we have been victorious.
+Rather, let’s remain steadfast in the faith so whenever the devil comes, he won’t be able to devour us; we will prevail against him.
+A champion is not one who won once; he is the one who has learned the discipline of moving from victory to victory.

 What differences do you notice in your relationship with God as a result of the victories you have experienced in your life?
 Are you still steadfastly pursuing God and building your faith or have you become spiritually lethargic?